-Chris Funk is a Research Geographer with the US Geological Survey and a founding member of the University of California Santa Barbara's Climate Hazard Group (CHG).
-Chris' research focuses on three main areas: drought early warning, 'forensic' drought analysis techniques, and evaluations of long term trends in climate and food security.
-He works primarily in Sub-Saharan Africa in support of the US Agency for International Development's Famine Early Warning System Network (FEWS NET).
+Since 1997, Chris has been analyzing, modeling and mapping African rainfall and satellite-observed vegetation anomalies.
+He is a Research Geographer with the US Geological Survey and a founding member of the University of California Santa Barbara's Climate Hazard Group (CHG).
+Chris' research focuses on three main areas: drought monitoring, drought prediction, and the evaluation of long term trends in climate and food security.

 Working closely with EROS colleagues within the Early Warning and Environmental Management (EWEM) Program, Chris is working with African scientists to develop and implement improved approaches to monitoring trends and predicting droughts.
 As Research Director of the University of California, Santa Barbara's Climate Hazard Group, Chris helps coordinate a large multi-year collaboration between the USGS, UCSB and USAID.
 At UCSB, Chris advises graduate students and post-doctoral researchers.